AlbanESIEE/BPA-DE2--Digital-Electronics-/lab1-blink_arduino/test/README.md

 1. Listing of C code which repeats one "dot" and one "comma" *(here i use a dash, maybe it's simpler to visualize)* (BTW, in Morse code it is letter `A`) on a LED.
 Always use syntax highlighting, meaningful comments, and follow C guidelines:

-N.B. *In this part of code, I defined the constants (delays) which are used after to emit the morse code.
+In this part of code, I defined the constants (delays) which are used after to emit the morse code.

-We have to note that in comparaison with the original template you have given us, I added ```LONG_DELAY```constant, I could multiply the ```SHORT_DELAY```constant but I thought it's simpler to adjust by adding this constant.*
+>*We have to note that in comparaison with the original template you have given us, I added ```LONG_DELAY```constant, I could multiply the ```SHORT_DELAY```constant but I thought it's simpler to adjust by adding this constant.*

 ```c